wocommunity/wonder/Wonder/Adaptors/Apache2/README.txt

 HISTORY

+27 Sept, 2006 - Updated to work on both 32 and 64-bit architectures.
+Most changes are to Adaptor/shmem.c.

 21 June, 2003 - Enhanced makefile; fixed bugs in configuration parameters, ssl, and building with Apache2's apxs; cleaned up code in general.